Is it safe to travel to LA as immigration protests continue?

-Is it safe to travel to LA?
-Your rights as immigration protests erupt across city
+Is it safe to travel to LA as protests and looting erupts across US city?

 Tear gas and rubber bullets have been used by police, while projectiles have been thrown back by protestors as demonstrations turned violent

-President Donald Trump’s immigration enforcement raids have sparked protests in Los Angeles, escalating into violent clashes between demonstrators and authorities over the weekend.
+Protests against President Donald Trump’s immigration enforcement raids have continued throughout the week, escalating into violent clashes between demonstrators and police.

+Los Angeles mayor Karen Bass says that looters and vandals have “taken advantage” of Trump’s “chaotic escalation” in response to the protests, causing her to activate a curfew in the downtown area.

+While the curfew caused crowds to disperse, protests have spilt over into other US cities, including San Francisco, Seattle, Chicago, Austin and New York City.

-The president ordered thousands of National Guard troops to the city, and as they arrived, California Governor Gavin Newsom urged citizens to “not take the bait” and stay calm.
+The president ordered thousands of National Guard troops to Los Angeles this week, and as they arrived, California Governor Gavin Newsom urged citizens to “not take the bait” and stay calm.

 National Guard troops guarded federal government buildings, while police and protesters clashed in separate demonstrations across Los Angeles over federal immigration raids by ICE.